-Quicken is an accounting software solution that's been around almost as long as the abacus.
-Well maybe not that long - but it was first released in 1983 when it ran on DOS, so it's truly one of the granddaddies of the accounting software world.
-Recently, its developer Intuit announced plans to sell the company, so if you're still using the software it could be a good time to switch to one of the many Quicken alternatives in the cloud.
+Quicken is an accounting software solution that’s been around almost as long as the abacus.
+Well maybe not that long, but it was first released in 1983 when it ran on DOS, so it’s truly one of the granddaddies of the accounting software world.
+Recently, its developer Intuit announced plans to sell the company, so if you’re still using the software it could be a good time to switch to one of the many Quicken alternatives on the cloud.

-Quicken is a useful piece of software.
-It lets you categorize your personal spending and business expenses automatically, and can give you an easy-to-view snapshot of your profit and losses at any time.
-But the fact that it's a desktop-only solution means you miss out on the advantages of cloud-based Quicken competitors, such as flexible pricing plans, integrations with other software, and the ability for multiple users to access the software from anywhere.
+Quicken categorizes your personal spending and business expenses automatically and gives you an easy-to-view snapshot of your profit and losses at any time.
+But the fact that it’s a desktop-only solution means you miss out on the advantages of cloud-based accounting solutions, such as flexible pricing plans, integrations with other software, and the ability for multiple users to access the software from anywhere.

-The lack of of a cloud-based service was one of the reasons Intuit decided to cut its losses with Quicken.
-The company's chief executive Brad Smith said: "Quicken is a desktop-centric business and it doesn't strengthen the small business or tax ecosystems.
-Our strategy is focused on building ecosystems and platforms in the cloud."
+The lack of a cloud-based service was one of the reasons Intuit decided to cut its losses with Quicken.
+The company’s Chief Executive Brad Smith said, “Quicken is a desktop-centric business and it doesn’t strengthen the small business or tax ecosystems.
+Our strategy is focused on building ecosystems and platforms in the cloud.”

 But switching to one of the cloud alternatives to Quicken can be a daunting process, with so many solutions out there.
-Here we look at some of the top Quicken alternatives, using feedback from the GetApp user community to help assess the apps in 10 different areas to help you choose the right cloud accounting software for your business…
+Here we look at some of the top Quicken alternatives, compiled using feedback from GetApp's user community.
+We'll assess Quicken in 10 different areas and recommend the right cloud-based alternative for your business.

-You can 'wave' goodbye to fixed fees with this free accounting software, designed exclusively for small businesses with nine employees or less.
-Wave Accounting is one of the most popular cloud alternatives to Quicken, containing much of the same basic functionality.
-This includes the ability to connect securely to your bank account to sync transactions, and generate reports such as balance sheets and sales tax reports, as well as invoicing support, with the ability to accept credit cards on the invoice itself.
+You can ‘wave’ goodbye to fixed fees with this free accounting software, designed exclusively for small businesses with nine employees or less.
+Wave is one of the most popular cloud-based alternatives to Quicken, containing much of the same basic functionality.
+This includes the ability to connect securely to your bank account to sync transactions as well as generate reports, such as balance sheets and sales tax reports.
+It also offers invoicing support and allows you to accept credit cards on the invoice itself.

-While the core functions of Wave are free, you'll need to pay extra if you want additional payroll and payments features.
-Pricing for these plans starts at $4 per employee for the first 10 employees, then $2 per employee after the tenth one.
+While the core functions of Wave are free, you’ll need to pay extra if you want additional payroll and payments features.
+Pricing for these plans starts at $4 per employee for the first 10 employees and thereafter an additional $2 per employee.

-Quicken's top-end product, Quicken Home & Business covers both business and personal finances, and there's enough in there to serve the basic financing needs of small businesses.
-Its features include the ability to see profit and loss snapshots at a glance, as well as what's coming in, what's going out, and what's left.
-However, there are alternatives to Quicken that also meet the needs of the small business owner but which, crucially, offer multi-user support.
+Quicken’s top-end product Quicken Home & Business covers both business and personal finances, and there’s enough in there to serve the basic financing needs of small businesses.
+Its features include the ability to see profit and loss snapshots at a glance as well as what’s coming in, what’s going out, and what’s left.
+However, there are alternatives to Quicken that also meet the needs of small business owners but which, crucially, offer multi-user support.

-Zoho Books is another software that's a good fit for freelancers and small businesses.
-The user interface is designed to be easy to use, making it a good option for those who aren't financially-minded.
-This simplicity doesn't mean that Zoho Books is light on functionality though, and you get similar features to Quicken, including bank and credit card account reconciliation, financial report generation, and expense tracking.
+Zoho Books is another software that’s a good fit for freelancers and small businesses.
+Its user interface is easy to use, making it a good option for those who aren’t financially-minded.
+This simplicity doesn’t mean that Zoho Books is light on functionality though.
+You get similar features to Quicken, including bank and credit card account reconciliation, financial report generation, and expense tracking.

-Since Quicken is a desktop accounting program, its integration with other business software is very limited when compared to cloud-based solutions.
-It doesn't have an API, meaning that it's difficult for cloud software vendors to connect their apps with it.
+Since Quicken is a desktop accounting program, its integration with other business software is very limited compared to cloud-based solutions.
+It doesn’t have an API, thus it’s difficult for cloud software vendors to connect their apps with it.

 QuickBooks Online is the king of integration when it comes to accounting software.
 The product is produced by Intuit, the vendor behind Quicken, and tops GetApp’s accounting software ranking for app integrations, scoring a perfect 20 out of 20.

-The list of QuickBooks integrations is off the chain, and the application can be connected up to a wide variety of business software, from big names like Salesforce, Zendesk, and Shopify, down to smaller, more niche solutions.
-It can help you pull your business' current financial data into the apps you use for project management, sales management, eCommerce, inventory management, scheduling, analytics, and more.
-This can help add valuable functionality to your other apps as you get an overview of how you finances tie into different areas of your business.
+The list of QuickBooks integrations is off the chain, and the application can be connected to a wide variety of business software, from big names such as Salesforce, Zendesk, and Shopify to smaller, more-niche solutions.
+It can help you pull your business’ current financial data into the apps you use for project management, sales management, eCommerce, inventory management, scheduling, analytics, and more.
+This can help add valuable functionality to your other apps, as you get an overview of how you finances tie into different areas of your business.